-To request more information or for assistance with the application process contact Melissa at our Sioux Falls Location.
+To request more information or for assistance with the application process contact our Sioux Falls Location.

 5001 W. 41st Street

 The BS to DNAP program is 36 months long, beginning and ending in May.
 This program is a two-phase program, including an initial didactic phase of 14 months followed by a 22 month clinical phase.